BlueBrain/morphology-documentation/README.md

+> [!WARNING]
+> The Blue Brain Project concluded in December 2024, so development has ceased under the BlueBrain GitHub organization.
+> Future development will take place at: https://github.com/openbraininstitute/morphology-documentation

 # Morphology Documentation
 This repository contains the documentation of the morphology files formats used by Blue Brain.
 The representations divide into two main topological categories:
 * tree-like representation (neurons, astrocytes)